croisez/lpclearn/README.md

 ## How to use the Android application

+The application is visualy based on a big vertical ScrollView.
+Just scroll the application screen up and down to make controls appear.

 ### choosing a working mode

-There are two modes in this application: Playing & Recording.
-You switch between those 2 modes by touching the one you want in the Audio control section.
+There are mainly two working modes in this application: Playing & Recording.
+You can switch between those two modes by touching the one you want in the Audio control section.

 ### graphical display

-A graphical area is devoted for the display of real-time data such as:
+A graphical area is reserved for the display of real-time data such as:
 * FFT (abs value vs frequency)
 * Spectrogram (FFT vs time)
 * tube model